Design Custom Gear

 - Prevent the ball from getting past (if it’s too high or in the dirt)

 - Throw out runners trying to steal bases

 - Communicate with the infield and outfield to make sure the defense is motivated and engaged

-With so many different aspects of the position to work on, your catchers don’t really have time to take extra grounders or fly balls.
-Working on these elements will help them build mental and physical endurance, and thrive behind the plate as a result.
+With so many aspects of the position to work on, your catchers don’t really have time to take extra grounders or fly balls.
+Working on these elements will help them build mental and physical endurance and thrive behind the plate.

 It doesn’t matter how strong of an arm your outfielder has.
 If they don’t use proper form, it will be tough for them to challenge overaggressive baserunners.
 Heck, even getting the ball back into the infield will be an adventure.